What about startup internships?

 Which brings us to our next point:

-3. Startup internships give you the opportunity to master something.
+3. Startup internships give you the opportunity to ace something.

 A startup is essentially one big cause-and-effect laboratory.

-If you are the computer programming major who is now the one-man marketing department for a sustainability firm and his job is to attract 200 attendees for an event, you learn how by doing it: research, trial, and error.
+If you are a computer programming major suddenly in charge of the marketing department at a startup, you learn how by doing: research, trial, and error.

 Work with the product.